 “People often think of antebellum homes and envision serious, stodgy interiors,” Farmer says.
 “While we Southerners do love our antiques, heirlooms, and other fineries, a little lightheartedness sure goes a long way.”

-More James Farmer Interiors at the Martin home
+More Interiors from the Martin home

 Click the arrows (or swipe if on a mobile device) to see more